zeroday-studio/CEH-V13-notes/README.md

   - Fifth step is identify bad characters(because they may cause issues in the shellcode):
     - bad char might be stop our payloads also
-   //run as administrator for vuln server and immunity debugger
+    - run as administrator for vuln server and immunity debugger
     - chmod -x badchars.py
     - ./badchars.py
     - In Immunity Debugger, click on the ESP register value -->right click on ESP and Follow in Dump option
     - ofter this there is not bad charectors

   - Sixth step is mona method:
-   //run as administrator for vuln server and immunity debugger
+    - run as administrator for vuln server and immunity debugger
     - mona helps to identify the right module of the vulnerable server that is lacking memory protection
     - copy mona.py and paste it to C:\Program Files (x86)\Immunity Inc\Immunity Debugger\PyCommands
     - in bottom of the immunity debugger you will get text box over their